 Data analysts usually have programming skills in Python, R, and some other languages.
 Structured Query Language (SQL) is an essential, basic skill for every data analyst.
 We even released a SQL Tutorial for Beginners on our Railsware YouTube channel.
 For almost any project, you’ll need to make SQL requests to pull data from databases.
 So, yes, we do code.
 Open source and flexibility are a few benefits among many of using programming languages in our field.

-However, using code for data analysts can be unnecessary or even forbidden.
+However, using code to analyze business data can be unnecessary or even forbidden.
 This mostly depends on the industry and country.
 For example, banks in Kazakhstan are subject to legal limitations on data processing and storage.
 As a result, only user-friendly analytics software like Excel or SAP are acceptable.
-The same is observed in the companies, which have purchased and incorporated specific analytical software.
+The same is observed in the companies, which have purchased and incorporated specific software to analyze data for business.